impressible-wp/wordpress-ci/docker/README.md

 To run a proper environment, you must start and provide a MySQL or compatible server.
 And then you must provide a valid host, user and password with environment variables:

+- `CLEAN_ON_START`: If set to anything other than empty string, will clean database everytime on container start.
 - `WORDPRESS_DB_HOST`: The hostname of database server to use.
 - `WORDPRESS_DB_NAME`: The database name to connect to.
 - `WORDPRESS_DB_USER`: The database username for login.